simoneart/ABM-project/README.md

 -**Erdos-Renyi**: A very simple regular random network, where the edges between the N nodes have the same probability of existing.
 The average degree $&lt k &gt$ represents well the number of neighbors of the nodes.

 -**Watts-Strogatz**: An initial network organized in a ring where each node has a certain number of links to the closest nodes, is rewired clockwise with probability $p$ to another node chosen at random.
-In these kind of graphs the average degree $<k>$ represents well the number of neighbors of the nodes, but the rewiring process greatly reduces the shortest path length $&lt l &gt$, giving rise to a network with small world property (average shortest path length increase slower than any postivi power of the size of the graph, whereas for a $d-dimensional$ lattice $&lt l &gt \propto N^{\frac{1}{d}}$ ).
+In these kind of graphs the average degree $&lt k &gt$ represents well the number of neighbors of the nodes, but the rewiring process greatly reduces the shortest path length $&lt l &gt$, giving rise to a network with small world property (average shortest path length increase slower than any postivi power of the size of the graph, whereas for a $d-dimensional$ lattice $&lt l &gt \propto N^{\frac{1}{d}}$ ).

 -**Barabasi-Albert**: Starting from a simple network (depends on the algorithm), new vertices are added, connecting them to a certain number of pre-existing vertices that are chosen with a probability proportional to their degree at that time.
 These kind of graphs show a power law degree distribution $P(k) \propto k^{-\gamma}$ with $\gamma = 3$ and the small world property.